Netruk44/Netruk44.github.io/content/post/godot-weeping-angel-effect/index.md

 ![The create new node dialogue in Godot, showing the tree "Node3D/CollisionShape3D"](Step1-3.png#center)

 Add a `CollisionShape3D` to the object, and in the right-hand side menu create a new shape for the collision.
 What you should use depends on what kind of object you're going to be applying this effect to.
-For this simple tutorial, we're going to be making a ball, so we'll use a `SphereShape3D`.
+To our ball, we'll add a `SphereShape3D`.

 ![The Godot editor, showing the shape creation menu](Step1-4.png#center)